Skip to main content

 Founded in 1993, Loyola Law School's Public Interest Law Foundation (PILF) is a non-partisan, student-run organization invested in fostering the careers of students dedicated to providing assistance to those traditionally underrepresented in the legal system.

 PILF offers stipends to current students who dedicate their summer to public interest legal work - which generally goes unpaid - through its Summer Stipend Award Program.
-The Summer Stipend Award Program is funded almost entirely through PILF's Annual Auction Night.

 Summer Stipend Award Program